aryanmalla19/aryanmalla19/README.md

-🌌 Welcome to Aryan Malla's Universe!
+# 🌌 Welcome to Aryan Malla's Universe!

 Hey there!
-I’m Aryan Malla, a web development enthusiast and an aspiring data scientist hailing from the beautiful landscapes of Nepal.
+I’m **Aryan Malla**, a web development enthusiast and an aspiring data scientist hailing from the beautiful landscapes of Nepal.
 I’m all about crafting seamless digital experiences and uncovering insights from data.
 Ready to explore my world?
 Let’s dive in! 🚀

+---

-✨ Who Am I?
+## ✨ Who Am I?

-🔍 Currently: Interning at Intuji, Sanepa, where I’m sharpening my skills and building cool stuff.
+- **🔍 Currently:** Interning at [Intuji, Sanepa](https://intuji.com/), where I’m sharpening my skills and building cool stuff.
-🌿 Learning Journey: Mastering Express.js and venturing into the fascinating realm of Machine Learning.
+- **🌿 Learning Journey:** Mastering **Express.js** and venturing into the fascinating realm of **Machine Learning**.
-💻 Portfolio: See what I’ve been up to at aryanmalla.com.np.
+- **💻 Portfolio:** See what I’ve been up to at [aryanmalla.com.np](https://aryanmalla.com.np/).
-📧 Say Hi: Drop me a line at aryanmalla19@gmail.com – I’d love to chat!
+- **📧 Say Hi:** Drop me a line at **aryanmalla19@gmail.com** – I’d love to chat!

+---

-🌍 Let’s Connect!
+## 🌍 Let’s Connect!

 Catch me on the interwebs:

 <p align="center">